At a loss on how to use your GIS skills?

-The industry standard is the reverse chronological format as it lists your work experience in the order of relevancy, that is from your latest experience and moving backward.
+The industry standard is the reverse chronological format as it lists your work experience in the order of relevancy, from your latest employment experience and moving backward.

 GIS Resume Sections

-Largely divided, these are the resume sections that you need to include in your GIS resume:
+Largely divided, these are the resume sections that you can include in your GIS resume: